-- If the engine does not start within 5 seconds, turn the ignition switch to the OFF position and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine and the exhaust system. - The engine will not start if the throttle is fully open.
+- NOTICE - If the engine does not start within 5 seconds, turn the ignition switch to the OFF position and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine and the exhaust system.

-- Make sure the engine stop switch is in theO (Run) position. - 2 Turn the ignition switch to the ON position. - 3 Shift the transmission to Neutral (indicator to come on).
-Alternatively, pull in the clutch lever to start your vehicle while the transmission is in gear as long as the side stand is raised. - Press the start button with the throttle completely closed. - If you cannot start the engine, open the throttle slightly (about 1/8 in [3 mm], without freeplay) and press the start button.
+- Make sure the engine stop switch is in the O (Run) position. - 2 Turn the ignition switch to the ON position. - Shift the transmission to Neutral (N indicator to come on).
+Alternatively, pull in the clutch lever to start your vehicle with the transmission in gear as long as the side stand is raised.

+4 Press the start button with the throttle completely closed.

+If you cannot start the engine, open the throttle slightly (about 1/8 in [3 mm], without freeplay) and press the start button.